 The Roll-over is also useful to reduce an anterior lip.
 An anterior lip is when a bit of cervix, less than a complete circle of cervix, is coming in front of the head.
 The mother wants to push or the caregiver wants her to push.
 Instead of having the caregiver manually push the cervical lip back over the head (which doesn’t address the cause), the mother might try a round of the Roll-over techniques.

 The Roll-over may also be useful for helping the lifted chin to tuck.
 When the caregiver can feel the front fontanel during a vaginal exam, this technique may help the chin tuck, which means, increase the flexion of the head (neck).
 The baby whose head is flexed fits the pelvis better, can rotate more easily and can descend more easily.
 Sometimes head flexion is the difference between a long labor or even a cesarean and a vaginal birth.

 Around the country, nurses, doulas, and midwives praise the effectiveness of this series of maternal positions.
 Some call it flip-flop.
 But I have another series of techniques for resolving shoulder dystocia that I call Flip FLOP, so I chose the same name used in the Labor Progress Handbook by Penny Simkin and Ruth Ancheta.
-Visit PennySimkin.com to buy the 3rd edition of the Labor Progress Handbook!
+Visit PennySimkin.com to buy the Labor Progress Handbook!
 This is one of the most important books available to avoid that unwanted cesarean due to a slight malposition in the baby’s head.

 When not to do this

 Of course, some positions should be avoided if the mother has high blood pressure or the baby gives a deceleration in the heart rate during that position.
 These are rare occurrences that don’t warrant us avoiding the technique unless proven otherwise.
 Use discretion, but also confidence.